A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Fog computing challenges and solutions

 Mainly for wireless communication over the physical and data link layers, technologies such as WiFi, Bluetooth, Bluetooth Low Energy (BLE) are commonly used for communication among the edge and fog nodes.
 Near field communication (NFC) and Radio-frequency identification (RFID) are used for communication over short distances ranging from few centimetres to meters.
 For communication over the long distances (ranging 2-50 KM in urban and suburban regions), technologies such as Long Power Wide Area Network (LPWAN or LoRaWAN) or Sigfox can be used.
 These protocols are low-powered, low-cost, and low-bit rate, specifically designed for two-way secure communication in the IoT domain.
 Mobile communication technologies such as 4G and 5G are also used for this wireless communication, when the smart phones act as gateway devices and fog nodes.
 It is also interesting to note here that fog computing based radio access network~\cite{peng2016fog} is shown to provide high spectral and energy efficiency in 5G system.

 For wireless communication over higher layers (network, transport and application layers) protocols such as ZigBee, Z-Wave are used.
 ZigBee is one of the most popular low power, cost, and throughput, wireless mesh networking standard.
 ZigBee needs an application-level gateway to connect to the Internet using Ethernet or WiFi.
 Z-Wave is designed to facilitate device to device (D2D) communication in smart home applications.
-Similarly, 6LoWPAN enables IP based communication in low-powered devices~\cite{perera2017fog}.
+Similarly, 6LoWPAN (IPv6 over Low-power Wireless Personal Area Networks) enables IP based communication in low-powered devices~\cite{perera2017fog}.

 Regarding wired communication, standard TCP/IP protocols are used over Ethernet.
 Specifically to support fog computing, adapting Long-Reach Passive Optical Network (LRPON) is proposed, which makes the network reach up to 100 km~\cite{zhang2017infrastructure}.
 Further developments regarding fog networking challenge are discussed in the next subsection.